 Head back to Barão de São João and then take the road signposted ‘Lagos’.
 This takes you on a rolling ride back towards the N120 where you do a left and immediate right turn.
 Another narrow lane then zig-zags through some fields before taking you back to a village called Caldeiroa, which you rode through at the start.

 You need to retrace your route from here.
-Be warned though: as you come into Lagos, if you follow the N125 you’re forced to go across the river on a busy section of dual carriageway, go round a roundabout and come back.
+Be warned though: as you come into Lagos, if you stay on the N125 you’re forced to go across the river on a busy section of dual carriageway, go round a roundabout and come back.
 You need to watch the traffic but it’s easier to cross the N125 and walk over to the road back to the marina.